wp-plugins/bb-edition-control/README.txt

 * Add link to quick create a new edition row (just one click)
 * Add option to delete an edition
 * Add option to preformat the edition name when created by quick process
 * Change the way editions were ordered.
-Now is for 'number' field
+Now is by 'number' field
 * Add Str::slugify() to parse the edition slug when saving

 = 1.2.3 =